 LinkedIn also offers a feature through which you can get other people to recommend you.
 People with a maximum number of recommendations have a great chance of attracting the employers’ attention.

-If you’re a students you should try to get as many recommendations as possible to increase your employbility.
+If you’re a student you should try to get as many recommendations as possible to increase your employability.

 9. Getting job alerts

 Just like Google alerts once you create your account on LinkedIn, you can set email alerts to receive notifications of recommended jobs.
 You will be able to see the notification as soon as you log into your LinkedIn accounts.

 LinkedIn has other features which also help you find job opportunities easily.
 When you click on the Jobs link, it shows jobs that are compatible with your profile.

 LinkedIn tells you how many people in your network or group who works at the company.
 Those people can help you get the job that you are interested in.